 We conducted GWAS on 21 phenotypes using best linear unbiased predictors (BLUPs) calculated using a kinship matrix, location, and an interaction between location and year as fixed effects. (for details, see the Genome-wide association study section in the Materials and Methods).
 To determine if any SNP frequencies had changed over the duration of the CDBN, we also conducted GWAS on the earliest year that each germplasm entry was present in the CDBN as a proxy for the age of the entry.
 This GWAS was analogous to an environmental GWAS that uses climatic variables associated with a genotype’s location of origin (Hancock et al. 2011; Morris et al. 2013), though this GWAS is fitted to a variable correlated with the age of the genotype rather than with its location of origin.

 Given the analytical issues surrounding the use of METs for unplanned genetic analyses, it was unclear whether GWAS on CDBN phenotypes would find significant associations, or if these associations would be reduced or eliminated by environmental noise or by experimental design biases.
 Thus, we determined if any GWAS on CDBN phenotypes had significant associations after a Benjamini-Hochberg FDR correction of 10%.
-With this criterion, significant associations were discovered for eight of the 21 phenotypes.
-More than 33 peaks had SNPs with p-values above the FDR, indicating the presence of 30 or more distinct, significant associations with these eight CDBN-derived phenotypes.
-Phenotypes with associations above the FDR generally had more datapoints in the CDBN (6500 vs 2400 datapoints, Wilcoxon rank sum test p = 0.018; Fig. 2a).
-Phenotypes with associations above the FDR also had significantly higher narrow-sense heritabilities estimated from the phenotypic data (h2 of 40.5% vs 25%, Wilcoxon rank sum test p = 0.038, Table 1).
-We briefly discuss the associations above the FDR for these eight phenotypes in the order of most to fewest datapoints in the CDBN.
+With this criterion, significant associations were discovered for five of the 21 phenotypes.
+More than 22 peaks had SNPs with p-values above the FDR, indicating the presence of 20 or more distinct, significant associations with these five CDBN-derived phenotypes.
+Phenotypes with associations above the FDR generally had more datapoints in the CDBN (7800 vs 2700 datapoints, Wilcoxon rank sum test p = 0.026; Fig. 2a).
+Phenotypes with associations above the FDR also had significantly higher narrow-sense heritabilities estimated from GAPIT (h2 of 80.5% vs 50%, Wilcoxon rank sum test p = 0.012, Table 1).
+We briefly discuss the associations above the FDR for these five phenotypes in the order of most to fewest datapoints in the CDBN.
 In cases where there were multiple associations for a single phenotype, we discuss only the top associations by p-value.

 Seed yield (kg ha-1) had one significant peak after FDR correction, on Pv01 at 42.2Mb (Fig. 2b, 2c, Table S4).
 This association was correlated with a difference in seed yield of 104 kg ha-1 (Fig. 2f, Supplementary Table 4).
 Median seed yield in the CDBN for the Durango, Mesoamerican, and Nueva Granada races was 2803, 2443, and 2038 kg ha-1, respectively; thus, this genomic region accounts for changes in seed yield of 3.7-5.1%, or three to four years of improvement effort at historical rates of bean improvement (Vandemark et al. 2014).
 This association was 3.7kb upstream of the gene Phvul.001G167200, a gene that is highly expressed in the shoot and root tips of common bean at the 2nd trifoliate stage of development (O’Rourke et al. 2014; Dash et al. 2016).
 The A. thaliana homolog of this gene, VERNALIZATION INDEPENDENCE 5 (VIP5), affects flowering time by activating Flower Locus C (FLC), which is a repressor of flowering (Oh et al. 2004).
+To improve GWAS resolution, we applied the local score approach to this peak, and found the top association mapped to the same location (Figure SX).